unraid/docs/docs/unraid-os/manual/shares/shares.md

 * [User Shares](./user-shares.md) that rely on Linux FUSE and represent folders in the overall file system.
 * [Disk Shares](./disk-shares.md) that rely on the drives' [file system](https://docs.unraid.net/unraid-os/manual/storage-management#creating-a-file-system-format) to share the disk as a whole.

-It is important to highlight that there are two different views of the same underlying file system.
+It is important to highlight that they are two different views of the same underlying file system.
 Every file/folder that appears under a user share will also appear under the disk share for the physical drive that is storing the file/folder.

 When you first initialize your array, Unraid automatically creates a [handful of user shares](./user-shares.md#default-shares).
 These are needed to support common plugins, containers, and virtual machines.
 You can create your own shares to store other data.